mhewedy/spring-data-jpa-mongodb-expressions/README.md

 </dependency>
 ```

-## Plan:
+## How to build the query on Frontend:
-* Create a javascript client to build the mongodb queries.
+See this snippet to see how to build the query from js: https://playcode.io/753066/

 ## Thanks: